Free Knitting Pattern...Lightning Fast NICU and Preemie Hats!

-Picture examples shown here are knit with worsted weight yarn, but feel free to experiment with other yarn weights or luxury yarns for gift giving.
+Picture examples shown here are knit with worsted weight acrylic yarn (for donation purposes), but feel free to experiment with other yarn weights or luxury yarns for gift giving.

 This pattern includes two variations of the hat; one with a simple ribbed brim and one with a roll brim.
 Also included are instructions for a quick flower.